HildeLucassen/mixture-adsorption-thermodynamics/README.md

 If `DATA_SOURCE` is not explicitly set or the fitting file is unavailable, the code can fall back to points-based input (depending on the run configuration).

+The workflow can also include previously determine the heat of adsorption:
+-  **`HoA`**: heat of adosrption, datafile

 ### Format templates